trinodb/trino/docs/src/main/sphinx/udf/sql.md

 Labels can be used with the `ITERATE` and `LEAVE` statements to continue processing the block or leave the block.
 This flow control is also supported for nested blocks and labels.

+## Limitations

+The following limitations apply to SQL UDFs.

+* UDFs must be declared before they are referenced.
+* Recursion cannot be declared or processed.
+* Mutual recursion can not be declared or processed.
+* Queries cannot be processed in a UDF.

+Specifically this means that UDFs can not use `SELECT` queries to retrieve data or any other queries to process data within the UDF.
+Instead queries can use UDFs to process data.
+UDFs only work on data provided as input values and only provide output data from the `RETURN` statement.